 Screen: Even more dynamic

-Likewise, we're not expecting much of a difference here.
+Likewise, there's not a whole lot of difference here.
 It's still a 5.8in OLED display at 2436x1125 (458ppi), and can handle HDR footage in both HDR10 and Dolby Vision flavours.
-Last year's Samsung-produced panel was an absolute treat, but the XS one should be even better.
+Last year's Samsung-produced panel was an absolute treat, but the XS one is even better.

 On paper, it might seem like Apple hasn't done much with the camera setup from the iPhone X. The XS still features a dual 12-megapixel camera setup on the back: one wide-angle (f/1.8) and the other telephoto (f/2.4).
 The dual-camera approach allows for blurred-backdrop Portrait photos, bokeh effects, and 2x optical zoom... just like before.

-And the iPhone XS packs in another super-cool feature: a slider that lets you adjust the background focal depth after shooting, giving you manual control over the blur and bokeh.
-It looks incredibly impressive.
+And the iPhone XS packs in another super-cool feature: a slider that lets you adjust the background focal depth after shooting Portrait shots, giving you manual control over the blur and bokeh.

 On the front, again, the specs look the same: it's a 7MP camera flanked by sensors that enable Face ID security and Animoji.
 But now it's faster and more secure than before, plus the same kind of focal depth slider is available for selfie Portrait shots, as well.
 All told, front and back, there are some big benefits to the iPhone XS over the iPhone X.